What is Project Portfolio Management (PPM)?

 PPM ensures all approved and ongoing projects meet agreed objectives and are managed to deliver results.
 It’s about doing the right projects at the right time in a standardized way.

-The strategy outlines the goals and actions undertaken to reach this new desired state.
+The key to PPM is strategy, a direction set for the future of the organization.
+It outlines the goals and actions needed to achieve them.
 Reaching these goals requires resource management, quick responses to opportunities, and improving performance.

 Once the strategy is agreed upon, organizations use projects to start delivering on key requirements and milestones.
 Selecting the right project is critical to long-term success.
 Every approved project must contribute to larger goals and add value.